There are only about three roads connecting the valley that Livigno

 visible across the valley from the national park.

 There are over 140,000 petroglyphs in this valley.
-As you may have expected,
+The

 inscriptions are not deep, and thus can be difficult to see, even standing